Audi Q3 SUV - The Audi Q3 is manufactured at Audi Hungaria in Győr. Pictured: Body construction, finish and surface inspection

 Tool shop

-The tool shop was founded in 2005.
-With approximately 60,000 square meters (646,000 sq. ft.), it is one of the biggest of its kind in Central and Eastern Europe.
-It currently employs about 600 specialists with various qualifications in the three fields of activity, namely “toolmaking,” “plant and fixture construction,” and “exclusive series production”.
+The tool shop was founded in 2005, so it celebrated its 20th anniversary this year.
+At approximately 60,000 square meters (646,000 sq. ft.), it is one of the biggest of its kind in Central and Eastern Europe.
+It currently employs about 490 specialists with various qualifications in the three fields of activity, namely “toolmaking,” “plant and fixture construction,” and “exclusive series production.”
 Today, the portfolio covers the entire process chain of engineering and manufacturing car body parts – from design and the feasibility assessment, production simulation, method planning, and the construction of production equipment through to component manufacturing.

 The core of the manufacturing process is a flexible production concept that enables the economical production of high-quality body components in small batches – for individual single parts and also ready-to-install assembled components, such as fenders, doors, bonnets and tailgates.